Daily riddle: A five-pointed star in green adorns a solid red background. Which North Afric...

 The arrangement of stars in rows and columns creates a visually balanced design that has become instantly recognizable worldwide.

-Usage and Significance of the US Flag
+Usage and significance of the US flag

 A stylized representation of the American dream, featuring a Liberty Bell-shaped torch surrounded by thirteen rays of light, each representing the original colonies.
 The American flag is a ubiquitous symbol of national identity and pride.
 It is prominently displayed on government buildings, schools, and private homes across the country.
 The flag plays a central role in national holidays, particularly Independence Day (July 4) and Memorial Day, where it serves as a focal point for celebrations and remembrances.